 Beaches: Manistee has two main beaches – 1st street (south of the channel) and 5th Avenue (north).
 1st street is the most popular – lots of playground equipment, volleyball nets, a well-used boat launch with ample parking area for boat trailers, a pier for fishing, bathrooms, and plenty of parking (especially handy during carnivals).
 But my favorite is 5th Avenue, which is used more by swimmers.
 Access to it was restructured a few years ago, when some new developments sprung up.
 The Coast Guard is located here, as well.
 Somewhat ample parking.
 Clean new bathroom, a walkable pier with lighthouse, and wide flat beach make this a very fun place to take the family.
 Clean sandy bottom.
 Free.

 For excellent food, keep driving a bit further north, to Onekama.
 You'll turn left (west) at 9 mile road, and drive into Onekama.
 [Right at the corner there is the Blue Slipper - NOW CLOSED (alas).
 Known to locals and traveling gourmands alike (featured in Gourmet magazine!), their Friday fish fry is delicious!
-Also recommend the lasagna, or the sandwiches - well, everything is delicious!
+Also recommend the lasagna, or the sandwiches - well, everything is delicious!]
 If you'd like a romantic gourmet meal, stop at the Glenwood.
 Their Beef Wellington is superb.

 Beach: Onekama’s Portage Point Beach